-A fixed asset is an item with a useful life greater than one reporting period, and which exceeds an entity's minimum capitalization limit.
+A fixed asset is property with a useful life greater than one reporting period, and which exceeds an entity's minimum capitalization limit.
 A fixed asset is not purchased with the intent of immediate resale, but rather for productive use within the entity.
+Also, it is not expected to be fully consumed within one year of its purchase.
 An inventory item cannot be considered a fixed asset, since it is purchased with the intent of either reselling it directly or incorporating it into a product that is then sold.
 The following are examples of general categories of fixed assets:

 Fixed assets are initially recorded as assets, and are then subject to the following general types of accounting transactions: